 You must scan your thumbprints each time you arrive or depart the country if you are a foreign visitor to Singapore.

 If you use this system and depart using the automated lane, your passport will not have a departure immigration endorsement and your embarkation card will not be collected.
 However, you will have to go through BioScreen clearance and will have your passport endorsed with a departure stamp if you use a manned immigration counter.

 Extension of Singapore Visa

-In the event that tourism or medical visitors to Singapore require a longer period of stay beyond the Visit Pass granted on entry into Singapore, they may submit an application for extension of stay.
-This cannot be submitted more than 89 days from date of entry, and can be applied for using the online using the e-Service.
+In the event that tourism or medical visitors to Singapore require a longer period of stay beyond the Visit Pass granted on entry into Singapore, they may submit an application for an extension of stay.
+This cannot be submitted more than 89 days from the date of entry and can be applied for using the online using the e-Service.

 You will need to fulfil all of the following conditions to submit an application online using the e-Service: